How to Perform a Bowtie Analysis in Aviation SMS

 Purpose of Bowtie Analysis in Aviation SMS Programs

 Bowtie analysis is one of the most thorough aviation risk management tool.
 It analyzes safety events from all essential risk management viewpoints, including root causes, hazards, risks, controls, and consequences.
+If you are not using bowtie analysis, here are some of it's common uses:

 • Risk scenario analysis;